Many people who die from a prescription opioid overdose receive a diagnosis of chronic pain or a psychiatric condition within a year of their death.

 More than half of the people who died from an opioid overdose had received a prescription for an opioid or a benzodiazepine, or both of those drugs, during the past year.

 Benzodiazepines are mild tranquilizers.
-However, when combined with an opioid, they increase the risk of respiratory depression, coma, and death.
+However, when combined with an opioid, they increase the risk of

 More than one-third of people had received an opioid prescription within 30 days of their death.